apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     If the credential is not in the list, the connection request will be refused.
     This prevents a client accidentally connecting to a wrong ensemble.

-* *zookeeper.sessionRequireClientSASLAuth* :
+* *enforce.auth.enabled* :
-    (Java system property only: **zookeeper.sessionRequireClientSASLAuth**)
+    (Java system property : **zookeeper.enforce.auth.enabled**)
     **New in 3.6.0:**
-    When set to **true**, ZooKeeper server will only accept connections and requests from clients that have authenticated with server via SASL.
-Clients that are not configured with SASL authentication, or configured with SASL but failed authentication (i.e. with invalid credential) will not be able to establish a session with server.
+    When set to **true**, ZooKeeper server will only accept connections and requests from clients that have authenticated with server via configured auth scheme.
+Authentication scheme can be configured using property enforce.auth.scheme  .
+Clients that are not configured with the auth scheme configured at server or configured but failed authentication (i.e. with invalid credential) will not be able to establish a session with server.
 A typed error code (-124) will be delivered in such case, both Java and C client will close the session with server thereafter, without further attempts on retrying to reconnect.

     By default, this feature is disabled.
-Users who would like to opt-in can enable the feature by setting **zookeeper.sessionRequireClientSASLAuth** to **true**.
+Users who would like to opt-in can enable the feature by setting **enforce.auth.enabled** to **true**.

     This feature overrules the <emphasis role="bold">zookeeper.allowSaslFailedClients</emphasis> option, so even if server is configured to allow clients that fail SASL authentication to login, client will not be able to establish a session with server if this feature is enabled.
+* *enforce.auth.scheme* :
+    (Java system property : **zookeeper.enforce.auth.enabled**)
+    **New in 3.6.0:**
+    Specifies the authentication scheme with which all clients must get authenticated before doing any zookeeper operations.
+This property is used only when **enforce.auth.enabled** is to **true**.
 * *sslQuorum* :
     (Java system property: **zookeeper.sslQuorum**)
     **New in 3.5.5:**